Ciudad Juárez: Crime and safety

 Violence towards women in the municipality increased dramatically between 1993 and the mid-2000s, with approximately 370 girls and women murdered and at least 400 women reported missing.
 Much of the violence in the city is due to warring drug cartels, primarily the Juárez, Jalisco and Sinaloa cartels.
 As of September 2022, the war has taken the lives of 717 individuals, including 87 women.

 In 2012, the Juárez police department dismissed approximately 800 officers in an effort to clean up corruption within its ranks.
 Recruitment goals set by the department called for the force to more than double.
 In 2009, a vigilante group calling itself Juárez Citizens Command threatened to put a stop to all the perpetrators of violence if the government continued to fail to curb the violence in the city.
 Government officials expressed concern that such vigilantism would contribute to further instability and violence.

 In 2008, General Moreno and the Third Infantry Company took over the fight against the cartels in town.
 They were removed in 2009, with the general and 29 of his associates now in custody and awaiting trial for charges of murder and civil rights violations.

 In response to increasing violence in the city, the presence of the Mexican Armed Forces and Federal Police has almost doubled.
 By August 2009 there were more than 7500 soldiers augmented by an expanded and highly restaffed municipal police force.

 As of 2019, Juárez's murder rate placed #2 of the highest reported in the world, at 104 murders per 100,000 inhabitants.
 An August 2008 GQ article described a dispirited and disorderly atmosphere that permeated the city, caused by multiple factors including drug violence, government corruption and poverty.
-As of February 2022, homicides in the city have reached a three-year low, with a total of 1412 homicides in the year 2021.
-However, Amnesty International estimates that as many as 95 percent of violent crimes go unreported, meaning there are questions to the accuracy of the 2021 figures.
+As of February 2022, homicides in the city have reached a three-year low, with a total of 1,412 homicides in the year 2021.
+Amnesty International estimates that as many as 95 percent of violent crimes go unreported, meaning there are questions to the accuracy of the 2021 figures.